rejoicemusic/app-site/testing.md

 - Background audio support.
 Shows "now playing" information and controls on the lock screen.
 - Airplay and Bluetooth support.
 Connect and play on the Apple Homepod, Amazon Echo, and other Bluetooth devices.
 - Car support.
 Show "now playing" information and controls on your car screen.
+- Search: Search for artists, albums and songs.
+- User playlists: Create playlists of songs.
 - Full Rejoice Music Library - Coming Soon
-- Search - Coming Soon
-- User playlists - Coming Soon
 - Sync settings between devices - Coming Soon